News & announcements

 To sign up for this e-letter, contact email@example.com or call 303-296-1712

-Today’s plate (unpledged) offering supports our Music Ministry.
-Please use the envelope in your leaflet or simply place your donation in the plate.
+Today’s plate (unpledged) offering supports our Children’s and Family Ministry, Please use the envelope in your leaflet or simply place your donation in the plate.
 Today’s DipJar donations also support this ministry.